ChrisEssery/group-project/Portfolio/Sprints_Project_Management.md

 ___

 The aim of this sprint was to decide on our architecture and how we intended to progress with regard to communication.
 It also involved the ideation phase where we agreed upon the concept and design of our product.
-One of the first things we did was get setup on Github, and tried to develop our understanding the basic operations of GitHub, the importance of creating different branches and adhering to a GitHub protocol with respect to push and pull request (for a discussion on our approach to GitHub, see [**Team use of GitHub**](#team-use-of-github)).
-We agreed upon the channels of communication we would use, namely Microsoft Teams and Discord.
-We decided on multiplayer board games for the elderly with a video feed.
-We also decided to call the product 'NotSoBored Games'.
-And, in addition, we began by adding to the readme in our repository.
+One of the first things we did was get setup on Github.
+We tried to develop our understanding of the basic operations of GitHub, including the importance of creating different branches and adhering to a GitHub protocol with respect to push and pull requests (for a discussion on our approach to GitHub, see [**Team use of GitHub**](#team-use-of-github)).
+In addition, we began by adding to the readme in our repository.
+We agreed on the main channels of communication we'd use, namely Microsoft Teams and Discord, and decided to create stakeholder stories, including user stories, to help guide our development.
+We also finalised our decision to build a online multiplayer game plaform for the elderly with video chat, and from previous weeks we had decided to call the product 'NotSoBored Games'.

    * We made the group decision to use the MEAN stack.
    * Create a group Discord server
    * Set up GitHub repository and familiarised ourselves with the platform.
    * Agreed to setup a protocol with regard to GitHub.
    * Create a simple paper prototype of the UI design.
+   * Create stakeholder stories.

 **Attendees:** everyone in attendance.